 Across Ghana, workers who cut down trees in forests, move timber from the forest to factories or process wood into finished goods can expect these and other improvements in the coming months.
 That’s because, as Ghana implements new systems for ensuring the legality of its timber and timber products, a spotlight is shining on worker safety like never before.

-The Republic of Congo and the European Union (EU) have adopted a five-year plan for the implementation of their Voluntary Partnership Agreement (VPA) aimed at eliminating illegal logging.
-This Agreement is part of the EU initiative on Forest Law Enforcement, Governance and Trade (FLEGT).
+The Republic of the Congo and the European Union (EU) have taken stock of the implementation of their Voluntary Partnership Agreement (VPA) aimed at promoting good forest governance.
+Both parties have also agreed on their work for 2019.
+The VPA is part of the EU initiative on Forest Law Enforcement, Governance and Trade (FLEGT).